|Version|| OS/2: 4.00 (Apr 1996)|

-Compact extensible text mode multi-platform programmers editor written by Dave G. Conroy in 1985, its small size, public domain status and relative portability due to isolation of machine/OS dependant code into a single module, meant that it was ported to most OS architectures in the late 80's and early 90's.
+MicroEMACS is a compact extensible multi-platform programmers editor written by Dave G. Conroy in 1985, its small size, public domain status and relative portability due to isolation of machine/OS dependant code into a single module, meant that it was ported to most OS architectures in the late 80s and early 90s.

 Note that despite what many people think MicroEMACS is not compatible with Emacs and in fact not strictly related, and nota bene pre-dates the GNU edition of it.
 EMACS was a name used for various collections of macros (Editor MACroS) for an editor called TECO, the name is a variation of an earlier macro set called TEMACS or TMACS (Teco MACroS), these became better known than the editor itself and by 1981 there were a few editors out there that had names similar to EMACS that did not have anything to do with either TECO or any of the EMACS macro collection, but rather loosely worked in a similar way or how people thought "EMACS" works.
 While MicroEMACS has some similarities to the Gosling EMACS that later became GNU Emacs, they are entirely superficial and commands and keywords are different for instance.

-The development of MicroEMACS by Mr Conroy stopped fairly early on but Steve Wilhite and George Jones made fixes in the latter half of the 80's when porting it to the Amiga and released their changes back to the public domain.
-Brian Straight wrote a MicroEMACS manual in 1987, and we ended up with a collection of patches in 1988 bundled with Straight's manual that was referred to as "Version 3", although it was more more like a version 1.3, the differences from the original version not being that great.
-That same year Daniel M. Lawrence (1958 - 2010) started issuing patches that he named as 3.x branches (e..
-3.1, 3.2 and so on).
+The development of MicroEMACS by Mr Conroy stopped fairly early on but Steve Wilhite and George Jones made fixes in the latter half of the 80s when porting it to the Amiga and released their changes back to the public domain.
+Brian Straight wrote a MicroEMACS manual in 1987, and we ended up with a collection of patches in 1988 bundled with Straight's manual that was referred to as "Version 3".
+That same year Daniel M. Lawrence (1958 - 2010) started issuing patches that he named as 3.x branches.

-Mr Lawrence issued a version 3.7 that changed the terms of the license from a public domain code and text to a copyrighted shareware by adding a copyright notice and no commercial usage clause, alongside the 3.7 version he released a shareware spell checker he had written called MicroSPELL that interfaced directly with MicroEMACS.
-This change in copyright status alongside changes in the code that were made in preparation for a commercial release of an announced DOS and OS/2 version (that never saw the light of day) irritated many of the users of the package and a number of forks appeared.
+Mr Lawrence issued a version 3.7 that changed the terms of the license from a public domain code and text to a copyrighted shareware by adding a copyright notice and no commercial usage clause.
+Alongside the version 3.7 he released a shareware spell checker called MicroSPELL that interfaced directly with MicroEMACS.
+This change in copyright status alongside changes in the code that were made in preparation for a commercial release of an announced DOS and OS/2 version irritated many of the users of the package and a number of forks appeared.
 Furthermore since the change was not announced but merely was a fairly small change in the accompanied text many people working on ports of the editor to other operating systems continued to issue ports of the package without realising that the software was no longer in the public domain.

 This did in the long term a huge damage to the popularity of MicroEMACS, smaller makers of programming tools had been shipping versions of the editor as part of their IDE and had released versions of ME 3.7 or later without realising it was contravening the new terms and knew nothing of the matter until a cease and desist note appeared in their mail.
 Most either replaced it altogether or reverted back to version 3.6 and forked it, and so did a number of open source advocates, the resulting forks started to diverge over time and as people started to change the code they stopped referring to it as MicroEMACS, and the DOS vendors in particular started making it look and function more like a Microsoft or Borland product, most people will probably not realise that the DOS editor they used as part of package x or y was actually a version of MicroEMACS.